Voices for Racial Justice

 What has been most instrumental to your progress?

 Voices for Racial Justice advances racial, cultural, social and economic justice in Minnesota.
 We received funding to elevate the voice and power of people who are currently or formerly incarcerated and their families to develop solutions to the problem of mass incarceration, particularly among men of color.
-One area where we made significant progress this year was in developing a shared understanding about the health equity issues facing incarcerated people.
+One area where we made significant progress was in developing a shared understanding about the health equity issues endured by incarcerated people.
 We gathered stories from incarcerated people (many written in their own words) and interviewed family members about health concerns faced by incarcerated people.
-This research informed a health equity report that will be submitted to the Minnesota Department of Health and inform future advocacy with the Minnesota Department of Corrections.
-We describe health in a very broad context in the support, ranging from health care access to mental health issues to the environment in prison to the realities formerly incarcerated people face upon reentry into the community.
-All of these issues affect incarcerated people in prison and well into their life after serving time.
+This research informed a health equity report called Unfit for Human Consumption (see https://bit.ly/2MizqlT), which we have used to publicly raise issues, surface community-led recommendations, and inform future advocacy with the Minnesota Department of Corrections.
+We describe health in a very broad context in the report, ranging from health care access, to mental health issues, to the environment in prison, to the realities formerly incarcerated people face upon reentry into the community.

-We are currently conducting listening sessions with family members of incarcerated people.
+Listening sessions we conducted with family members of incarcerated people were critical learning tools that helped us overcoming the inherent barriers of working with people incarcerated.
 These conversations have taught us a lot about how incarceration affects families.
 We’ve learned about limitations in visitation policies, a lack of support for families who have grievances with the system, and their fears over the living conditions in prison.
-Further, we’ve started a visioning process that is exploring what it would really take to end mass incarceration in Minnesota—beginning from the school to prison pipeline.
-Key policy change recommendations are emerging in these conversations, and we are exploring the idea of developing an agenda of recommendations that could both improve daily life for incarcerated people and reduce the number of people who end up in prison in the first place.
-Some policy proposals we’re exploring now include ending restrictive visitation policies, ending the practice of solitary confinement, and reinstating the Office of the Ombudsman for Corrections to support families that have concerns.
+Further, these conversations helped surface ideas for what it would really take to end mass incarceration in Minnesota—beginning from the school to prison pipeline.
+Key policy change recommendations emerged, including ending restrictive visitation policies, ending the practice of solitary confinement, and reinstating the Office of the Ombudsman for Corrections to support families that have concerns.
+Strong leaders also emerged as a result of these conversations, and several Voices-trained leaders now regularly advocate for changes at the legislature.

 Key lessons learned

-In the voter registration work, we learned another lesson about trust.
-We found that friends and family members of incarcerated people held so much distrust of our institutions that they sometimes did not want to register to vote or provide personal information that could be used to identify them.
+Another lesson we learned was about trauma and healing.
+We found that people incarcerated friends, and family members of incarcerated people have been so traumatized by the corrections system that the act of engaging in this work—which they supported and wanted to be involved in—was re-traumatizing for them.
 This realization brings up many questions about how to build power with this community and to engage them in challenging the institutions that could change outcomes in communities of color.
-We are thinking creatively about how to protect people’s identities and be sensitive to their concerns.
-We also think it is important to incorporate training about power and teach people to claim their own power so they can play a role in changing the institutions they have feared.
-We need to balance these two needs as we pursue future work in affected communities.
+We are thinking creatively about how to protect people’s mental and physical health while they are engaged in work that consistently taxes them.
+We also think it is important to incorporate training about power and teach people to claim their own power so they can play a role in changing the institutions that have harmed them.
+Our new training curriculum therefore is deeply threaded with healing justice themes and strategies that emphasize self-care, are grounded in culture and community, and provide pathways to building power in ways that are generative and healing.